 Court's recent effort to tighten pleading standards in Bell Atlantic Corp. v.
-Twombly, in which the Court spoke of the danger that "the threat of discovery expense will push cost-conscious defendants to settle even anemic cases."146 Although cases of abuse are thought to be infrequent,147 when they occur, they transform discovery from a truth-serving to a truth-impairing device.
+Twombly, in which the Court spoke of the danger that "the threat of discovery expense will push cost-conscious defendants to settle even anemic cases."
+Although cases of abuse are thought to be infrequent, they transform discovery from a truth-serving to a truth-impairing device.